texfaq/texfaq.github.io/FAQ-tds.md

 system dependent.
 (On a Unix system it might be at `/usr/share/texmf` or `/opt/texmf`, or a similar location.)

-There may be more than one 'local' hierarchy in which additional files can be stored.
+There may be more than one ''local'' hierarchy in which additional files can be stored.
 An installation will also typically offer a local hierarchy, while each user may have an individual local hierarchy.